 The four together produce operational excellence: the persistent state of running the business without the founder being the operating system.

-Fractional COO vs full-time COO.
+Operations Architect (Fractional COO) vs full-time COO.

-| Fractional COO | Full-time COO | |
+| Operations Architect | Full-time COO | |

 |---|---|---|

-| Cost | $36K–$90K/year | $250K+ base + equity |
+| Cost | $23K to $38K per 90-day arc | $250K+ base + equity |

-| Time to impact | 2–4 weeks | 3–6 months ramp |
+| Time to impact | 2 to 4 weeks | 3 to 6 months ramp |

 | Exit cost | None, engagement ends | Severance, search, replacement ramp |

-| Best when | Operating gap is acute, scope is bounded | Operating gap is permanent and growing |
+| Best when | Operating system needs architecture; scope is bounded | The role itself is needed permanently |

 Built on the floor.
 Not in a classroom.